cert-manager/website/content/en/docs/installation/openshift.md

 > **Note**: The `--validate=false` flag is added to the `oc apply` command
 > above else you will receive a validation error relating to the `caBundle`
 > field of the `ValidatingWebhookConfiguration` resource.

+## Installing with cert-manager operator

+On OpenShift 4 you can also install cert-manager via the OperatorHub using the [cert-manager operator](https://catalog.redhat.com/software/operators/detail/5e999d862937381642a21c7a), this can be found under Red Hat OpenShift Certified Operators in the Embedded OperatorHub of your OpenShift installation.
+Any values set in the Operator configurator get passed through as Helm values.

 ## Configuring your first Issuer